ShadowBumble/shadowbumble.github.io/_posts/2025-07-10-AbyssEarlyBird.md

 ## Introduction

-After finishing the blog post about the Process Injection technique in its most simple form, I was thinking about where to go next.
+After finishing the previous blog post about the Process Injection technique in its most simple form, I was thinking about where to go next.
 There's so much fun stuff to do—so, which topic next?

 I remember when I wrote the [custom loader](https://github.com/ShadowBumble/SimpleLoader/blob/main/SimpleLoader.c) for the [Ninja Hacker Academy writeup](https://www.shadowbumble.nl/posts/NHA/), I combined a few techniques, but I didn’t explicitly explain why or what their benefits are.